SAP/odata-vocabularies/vocabularies/Hierarchy.md

 Template for actions that copy a node and its descendants and are named in [`RecursiveHierarchyActions/CopyAction`](#RecursiveHierarchyActionsType)

 The action copies a node A and its descendants and the parent navigation properties between them so that the copied nodes form a sub-hierarchy.
-No assumption is made about the parent of the copy of A.
+It returns the copy of A. No assumption is made about the parent of the copy of A.

 To specify the parent of the copy of A, the action invocation MUST be followed by a PATCH that binds its parent navigation property (for example, `Superordinate` in the following JSON batch request)